ACl365/online-retail-clv-baseline/clv-write_up_v1.md

 - Top 10% of customers: >£1,648
 - Top 1% of customers: >£5,845

-The pronounced skew toward high-value outliers underscores the importance of retaining top customers.
+The pronounced skew towards high-value outliers underscores the importance of retaining top customers.

 ### Relationship Between Frequency and Monetary Value